Updated: Nov 19, 2020

 The Quadriceps Release - Motion Specific Release: The quadriceps are often tight, restricted, and overactive.
 This is because most people tend to over‐use their quadriceps and adductors to perform lower extremity motions, when they should actually be using their gluteals and hamstrings.
 This results in the development of muscle imbalances (strong quadriceps and weak hamstrings).
-(This video will be available for the public June 3/2020).

 The Gluteus Maximus Release - Motion Specific Release (MSR): In this video Dr. Abelson demonstrates how to use Motion Specific Release (MSR) to release restrictions in the Gluteus Maximus muscle.
 Strong, flexible, engaged gluteal muscles are critical to optimum performance and injury prevention.

 Here are examples of exercises that we often prescribe with ITBS.
 Please note the type of exercise we prescribe will vary greatly with each specific care.

 Myofascial Release of the IT Band: In this video we show you how to use the foam roller to release your IT band (actually the structures around it).